ExpediaGroup/package-json-validator/README.md

 # package-json-validator

-A Github Action for validating package.json conventions. test
+A Github Action for validating package.json conventions.

 ## Rules